dendronhq/dendron-site/vault/dendron.topic.frontmatter.md

 ### desc

-Optional description about your note. will show up in lookup results
+Optional description about your note.
+Will show up in lookup results.

 ### updated